Ozzie Albies Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff ranks 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The Brewers pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Brewers have the 10th-ranked team ERA among all MLB pitching staffs (3.96).
+- The Brewers' 3.95 team ERA ranks 10th across all MLB pitching staffs.

-- Brewers pitchers combine to surrender 119 total home runs at a rate of 1.2 per game (to rank 21st in the league).
+- Brewers pitchers combine to allow 120 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- In his most recent time out on Sunday, the right-hander tossed 5 2/3 innings against the Cincinnati Reds, allowing three earned runs while surrendering six hits.
+- The right-hander's last time out came on Tuesday against the Philadelphia Phillies, when he tossed 4 2/3 innings, surrendering four earned runs while giving up seven hits.

-- The 30-year-old has put up a 3.79 ERA and 6.2 strikeouts per nine innings across 12 games this season, while giving up a batting average of .296 to his opponents.
+- The 32-year-old has an ERA of 4.01, with 6.1 strikeouts per nine innings, in nine games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.